 Lennie’s On The Turnpike

 “You had to work to get here, but it was always a happy ending.”
-So said Lennie Sogoloff, owner of his eponymous legendary jazz club, Lennie’s-On-The-Turnpike.
-While most of the region’s jazz scene focused on Boston venues like the Jazz Workshop, the Stable, and Storyville, Lennie’s North Shore location, on Route 1 in Peabody, was a comparatively remote, genuine destination, and one to which many jazz greats made a pilgrimage.
+So said the late Lennie Sogoloff, owner of his eponymous, legendary jazz club, Lennie’s on the Turnpike.
+While most of the region’s jazz scene focused on Boston venues like the Jazz Workshop, The Stable, The Hi-Hat, Wally’s Paradise (now Wally’s Café Jazz Club) and Storyville, Lennie’s North Shore location on Route 1 in Peabody was a comparatively remote but genuine destination, and one to which many jazz greats made a pilgrimage.

 Lennie’s met an abrupt demise on May 30, 1971, when a fire gutted the building in the hours after an Earl Hines concert.
-Sogoloff soldiered on, re-opening first at a nearby Holiday Inn, and later that summer at the Village Green in Danvers, to diminishing returns.
-After two decades in the nightclub business, he closed the doors on the Village Green after a Tom Rush concert on September 17 1972, and spent the next twenty years managing Empire Clothing in Salem, MA, producing the occasional concert, and coaching Little League in Marblehead.
-In 2006, he donated his archives of photos and memorabilia to Salem State University, which has made them available online.
-He passed away in 2014 at the age of 90, his happy ending finally reached.
+Sogoloff soldiered on, re-opening first at a nearby Holiday Inn, and later that summer at the Village Green in Danvers, but to diminishing returns.
+After two decades in the nightclub business, he closed the doors on the Village Green after a Tom Rush concert on September 17, 1972, and spent the next 23 years managing Empire Clothing in Salem.